roozbehaghabarari/pde-solidification-matlab-materials-science/README.md

     Evaluation of temperature and solid fraction at:

-        x = y = 0.1905 m (center of the ingot quarter)
+        x=y=0.1905 mx=y=0.1905m (center of the ingot quarter)

-        x = y = 0.381 m (center of the ingot)
+        x=y=0.381 mx=y=0.381m (center of the ingot)

     Visualization of isotherms and solidification fronts over time

 ## Documentation

-A comprehensive report (DOCUMENT.pdf) is included, detailing:

-    Mathematical formulation of the PDE model

-    Numerical method and stability considerations

-    Simulation parameters and assumptions

-    Analysis and interpretation of results
+The repository includes a comprehensive report (DOCUMENT.pdf) that provides an in-depth explanation of the PDE model's mathematical formulation, the numerical method employed, and the stability considerations for the explicit finite difference scheme used in the simulation.
+It also details the simulation parameters, such as the initial and boundary conditions, thermophysical properties, and grid setup, while discussing the assumptions made during model development.
+Furthermore, the report includes a thorough analysis and interpretation of the results, covering the temperature evolution, isotherms, and solid fraction over time at key locations within the steel ingot.
+This documentation serves as both a technical guide and a detailed explanation of the methodology and findings of the simulation.

 ## Author